Waste: what you can do

-By managing your waste, you can help to decrease the impact that the University’s operations have on the environment, by reducing the waste we send to landfill.
+By managing your waste, you can help to decrease the impact that the University’s operations have on the environment, by reducing the waste we create and send to landfill.

-- Use a ceramic mug for tea / coffee in your office, instead of getting a drink in a paper cup from a cafe to take back to your desk.
-Even better, use a thermal travel mug for hot drinks on the go to cut out paper cups altogether.
+- Use a ceramic mug for tea / coffee in your office, instead of getting a drink in a takeaway cup from a cafe to take back to your desk.

-- Reduce your paper consumption by printing on both sides of the paper, printing several pages / slides to a page, and reducing the margin and font sizes to get more text on the page.
+- Reduce your paper consumption by printing on both sides of the paper and printing several pages / slides to a page.

 - Only print what you need to – could you read that document on screen rather than producing a paper copy?